mT5: A massively multilingual pre-trained text-to-text transformer: mC4 and mT5

 The fact that our model covers over $100$ languages necessitates a larger vocabulary.
 Following XLM-R \citep{conneau2018xnli}, we increase the vocabulary size to $250{,}000$ wordpieces.
-As in T5, we use SentencePiece \citep{kudo2018sentencepiece,kudo2018subword} wordpiece models that are trained with the same language sampling rates used during training.
-To accommodate languages with large character sets like Chinese, we use a character coverage of $0.99999$, but also enable SentencePiece's ``byte-fallback'' feature to ensure that any string can be uniquely encoded.
+As in T5, we use SentencePiece \citep{kudo2018sentencepiece,kudo2018subword} models trained with the language sampling rates used during pre-training.
+To accommodate languages with large character sets like Chinese, we use a character coverage of $0.99999$ and enable SentencePiece's ``byte-fallback'' feature to ensure that any string can be uniquely encoded.